 In the recipe below, we’ve shared two versions of our recipe.
 We love them both.
-The first shares how to make a meaty tomato sauce from scratch, the second takes a well deserved shortcut and uses jarred marinara sauce.
+The first shares how to make a meaty tomato sauce from scratch, the second takes a well-deserved shortcut and uses jarred marinara sauce.
 Choose either one or make both.
-It’s completely up to you.
+It’s entirely up to you.

 Once the sauce is made — which could be done in advance (see our tips below) — it’s time to assemble.
-When layering lasagna, we start with sauce on the bottom, add noodles then add a mixture of ricotta cheese, egg and parmesan.
-More sauce goes on top and then we layer more noodles.
-We repeat until all the ingredients are used up.
+When layering lasagna, we start with sauce on the bottom, add noodles then add a mixture of ricotta cheese, egg, and parmesan.
+Add another layer of the meat sauce and add noodles.
+Repeat until all the ingredients are used up.

 Make Ahead Tips: How to Make Lasagna in Advance